Tensegritics/ClojureDart/README.md

 Sponsorships to either of us are welcome.
 Sponsorship money allowed us to have an intern on the project writing samples and producing videos.

+Obviously you can contract us for assistance or development with ClojureDart.

 # Status

 Here be Dragons!

 Let's repeat it: ClojureDart is a work-in-progress.
 Some features may be outright missing or partially implemented or even bugged.
-In any case get in touch with us on [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart)) or open an issue.
+In any case get in touch with us on [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart))) or open an issue.

 Most notable missing bits are:
 - no REPL yet